pgaljan/funneler/docs/code-guide.md

 | MAX | Low | Maximum value | Excel 1.0 (1987) - Core function since inception |
 | MIN | Low | Minimum value | Excel 1.0 (1987) - Core function since inception |

-## Key Observations:

-### **Revolutionary Period (2019-2020)**
-The introduction of Dynamic Array functions in December 2019 represents the most significant Excel function advancement in decades.
-Functions like XLOOKUP, UNIQUE, FILTER, SORTBY, and LET fundamentally changed how Excel handles data analysis and lookup operations.

-### **Foundation Era (1987-1992)**
-Most basic mathematical, text, and date functions (SUM, COUNT, IF, YEAR, MONTH, RIGHT, etc.) were included in Excel's earliest versions, establishing the core functionality that users still rely on today.

-### **Feature Expansion (1997-2016)**
-Functions like HYPERLINK and SUBTOTAL were added during Excel's growth period, while SWITCH represents more recent logical function improvements.

-### **Compatibility Notes:**
-- **XLOOKUP and Dynamic Array functions** are only available in Excel for Office 365, Excel 2021, and Excel for the web
-- **Older functions** (SUM, COUNT, IF, etc.) work across all Excel versions
-- **TRANSPOSE** has been enhanced over time but maintains backward compatibility

 ### Named Ranges Inventory